ulikoehler/BeastHTTPServer/README.md

 }
 ```

-For more examples, see `examples` directory.
+For more examples, see the `examples` directory.

 ### Who